CHER Institute 2023

 Required: To be selected for the program, the applicant must demonstrate that they:

-• Have completed the 6-day 2023 (or later) CHER Institute Track 2 or CHER Institute 2017-2022 and submitted all deliverables
+• Have completed the 6-day CHER Institute and submitted all deliverables

 • Are willing to sign a contract agreeing to the time commitments involved with the 6-month writing retreat and annual data collection